sarahbashir/pagerank/README.md

 **Part 2:**

-I then used the `search_query` option, which takes in a string as a paramter.
+I then used the `--search_query` option, which takes in a string as a paramter.
 I used the strings 'corona', 'trump', and 'iran', respectively.

 ```
 $ python3 pagerank.py --data=./lawfareblog.csv.gz --search_query='corona'